goyoju/Amazon_Review_Sentiment_Analysis/README.md

    * Memory : 32 GB

 ### Dataset download
-First, get the git first.download Run this on the terminal.
+First, update your local repository to get the latest version.
+Run this command in the terminal:

-'''
+{

-$ git pull
+    "$ git pull",

-'''
+}

-Then download the dataset from DVC.
+Next, download the dataset using DVC:

-'''
+{

     $ dvc pull
-'''
+}

 ### Setting Up:

-'''
+{

     $ python3 setting_up.py
-'''
+}

-It will autometically train the data and create model.
+Execute the command to set up your environment.
+This script will automatically process the data and create the model:

 ### Prediction model:

-'''
+To predict whether a given input text is negative or positive, run the prediction script:

+{

     $ python3 prediction.py
-'''
+}

-Then you can type anything to predict whether negative or positive
+After executing the script, you can input any text when prompted to predict its sentiment.

 Ex.